 This is the value of Young Harris College and you’ll see this is an education worthy of investment.
 With so much of your future riding on these formative four years, you can’t afford not to come here.
 That said, more than 90 percent of our students receive financial aid.
 We review each family’s situation to determine need-based assistance—which may be in the form of grants, loans and/or campus employment.
 Also, we consider all admitted freshmen for merit-based assistance—which can be added to HOPE and other scholarship awards.

-GETTING ACQUAINTED WITH THE OFFICE OF FINANCIAL AID
+GETTING ACQUAINTED WITH THE OFFICE OF Financial Planning & Assistance

 At Young Harris College, we review each family's financial situation to determine eligibility for need-based financial aid.
 This aid may be in the form of grants, loans and/or on-campus employment opportunities.
 In order for us to review your family's financial situation, you must complete the Free Application for Federal Student Aid (FAFSA).
 Our school code is 001604.